machingclee/machingclee.github.io/static/media/363-Terrasform-AWS-Resource.cd319b38.md

 #### More on EC2: Create Custom Kubenetes node using k3s and Multiple EC2s

-- Nowadays we don't manage EC2s on our own due to the advent of ECS and the flexble scaling policy.
-However, an EC2 may still be useful when treated as a bastion host for our private VPC RDS instance.
+Nowadays we don't manage EC2s on our own due to the advent of ECS and the flexble scaling policy.
+However, an EC2 may still be useful in certain scenarios such as a bastion host for an RDS instance sitting in a private VPC.

-- To enrich the content let's include how to define EC2 and let's define a cluster of EC2s as a module, in each EC2 instance we execute a `k3s` associated with an `RDS` instance to share `kubenetes state`, these EC2s will form a small worker node.
+To enrich the content let's include how to define EC2 and let's define a cluster of EC2s as a module, of which every EC2 instance executes a `k3s` associated with a common `RDS` instance to share `kubenetes state`, these EC2s will form a small worker node.

 ##### Entrypoint --- main.tf